Integrated Gradient attribution for Gaussian Processes with non-Gaussian likelihoods: Gaussian Processes and sparse variational approximations

-where $m_N$ denotes the evaluation of $m(\cdot)$ at all $X_N$ and $K_{NN}$ denotes the positive semi-definite \textit{Gram-Matrix}, obtained as $K_{(ij)}=k(x_i,x_j)$, $x_i$ the $i$-th row of $X_N$.
-From now on, we will match the finite dimensional evaluations of GPs, mean functions and kernel functions to their respective inputs via matching subscript indices - i.e. a GP $f$ evaluated at input matrix $X_R$ will be denoted as $f_R$.
-Kernel gram-matrices between two differing input sets, say $X_N$ and $X_R$, will be denoted as $K_{NR}$.
-If no subscripts are shown, the respective functions are meant as being evaluated at a single, arbitrary input point.
-Subscripts in round brackets are used for indexing, e.g. $X_{(i)}$ denotes the $i$-th row of matrix $X$, $X_{(ij)}$ denotes the $i$-th element of the $j$-th column vector of $X$.
+where $\fatm_N$ denotes the evaluation of $m(\cdot)$ at each row of $\fatX_N$ and $\fatK_{NN}$ denotes the positive semi-definite \textit{Gram-Matrix}, obtained as $\fatK_{NN(ij)}=k(\fatx_i,\fatx_j)$, $\fatx_i$ the $i$-th row of $\fatX_N$.
+From now on, we will match the finite dimensional evaluations of GPs, mean functions and kernel functions to their respective inputs via matching subscript indices - i.e. a GP $f$ evaluated at input matrix $\fatX_A$ will be denoted as $\fatf_A$.
+Kernel gram-matrices between two differing input sets, say $\fatX_A$ and $\fatX_B$, will be denoted as $\fatK_{AB}$.